 – Yuri Vanetik (@yurivanetik) May 8, 2019

 Another way to continuously assist non-profit organizations is to provide services rather than funds.
 Many non-profits operate with minimal staff and lean conditions; this means they must rely on third-party vendors for some of their operations.
-Organizations that donate services are offering their for-profit employees the opportunity to provide practical skills and assistance.
+It goes without saying that non-profits too, need sustainable office spaces to carry out all their work.
+So, offering commercial properties for non-profits (find out more at Ethical Property) can be a great way to provide the necessary space and help them with their operations.
+Other than that, organizations that donate services are offering their for-profit employees the opportunity to provide practical skills and assistance.
 This engages for-profit employees in ways that benefit their emotional well-being while also providing services for non-profits.

 There are many ways for organizations to continuously assist non-profits, and many of those ways are not dependant on dollars.